CSCfi/csc-user-guide/docs/apps/ansys.md

     module available

 and check lines *ansys/(version number)*.
-For example to load Ansys version 19.2., give command
+For example to load Ansys version 2022R1, give command

-    module load ansys/19.2
+    module load ansys/2022R1

-There are examples of **batch job files** available on Puhti and Mahti-rhel7 servers:
+There are examples of **batch job files** available on Puhti and Mahti-rhel8 servers.
+On Mahti-rhel8, only for CFD computations:

     Ansys CFX:        /appl/soft/eng/ansys_inc/example_batch_job_files/parjob_cfx